- Bitcoin is digital money that allows for secure and seamless peer-to-peer transactions on the internet.

 What’s the price of bitcoin?

-The current price of Bitcoin can be found on Coinbase’s website.
+The current price of BTC can be found on Coinbase’s website.

 Is Bitcoin an investment opportunity?

 Like any other asset, you can make money by buying BTC low and selling high, or lose money in the inverse scenario.

 One BTC was valued at a fraction of a U.S. penny in early 2010.
 During the first quarter of 2011, it exceeded a dollar.
 In late 2017, its value skyrocketed, topping out at close to $20,000.
 You can track the price of BTC here.